IsaacTCB/bitefile/README.md

 file called `my_super_cool_file.txt`.
 It then reads the first 64 bytes of this file into a buffer.

+### Examples

+Inside `examples/`, you can find a set of demo projects showcasing some of the features of `bitefile`.
+They get compiled by default when building the CMake project as top-level.

 ## Packing/Unpacking Bite archives

-Inside of `tools/`, you'll find a set of useful Python CLI scripts:
+Inside `tools/`, you'll find a set of useful Python CLI scripts:

 - **bite_packer.py**: Used for **creating** bite archives.
   - USAGE: `python3 bite_packer.py -r <path_to_folder/files...> -o <output>`